KooshaPari/Frostify/README.md

 This theme would have had to overwrite a lot of the colors set by spicetify, so instead I opted to make the theme with the replace_colors config off.
 If you install this and your spotify is completely black then you didn't read the installation instructions all the way.

-**Also Remember To Play A Song Every Fresh Boot of Spotify In Order to Update The Theme.**
+**Also Remember To Play A Song Every Fresh Boot of Spotify In Order to Fully Load The Theme.**

 ### Installation

-To install the current version:
+Props to u/ongoodvxbes for this

-* Install Spicetify CLi
+* Use [this guide](https://rainmeter.simplecyber.ml/docs/spicetify) to install Spicetify (thanks u/BenjaminBE4)

+* If you followed the guide correctly, you should now have 2 folders at C:/Users/YOURNAME/ (.spicetify & spicetify-cli)

-* Clone/Download this
+* Download Frostify

-* Rename the Frostify-Master folder to Frostify and make Frostify/Frostify-master to Frostify/(Theme Files)
+* Unzip then change "Frostify-Master" to "Frostify"

-* Copy the Frostify folder into your spicetify themes folder
+* Copy "Frostify" folder to C:/Users/YOURNAME/.spicetify/Themes

+* WIN+R then type Powershell

-* Run `spicetify config replace_colors 0 current_theme Frostify`
+* Run * "spicetify config replace_colors 0 current_theme Frostify"

+* Run Spicetify Backup Apply

+* Open the config file (C:/Users/YOURNAME/.spicetify/config)

+* Change inject_css to = 1

-* Profit
+* Restart Spotify

-**Also Remember To Play A Song Every Fresh Boot of Spotify In Order to Update The Theme.**
+**Also Remember To Play A Song Every Fresh Boot of Spotify In Order to Fully Load The Theme.**

 ### Updating